What Do Tire Numbers Mean?

 Virden Mainline Motors is Your New Tire Headquarters in Oak Lake

 Now that you know “What do the numbers on tires mean?”, when you need new tires, head into Virden Mainline Motors.
 Our service centre will have you back on the road in no time at all.
 You can even make a service appointment online.
-Check out more service features such as how often to rotate tires and how much it costs to lift a truck.
-Contact us today for more information and to schedule your next service appointment near Oak Lake and Elkhorn!
+Check out more service features such as how often to rotate tires, how to wash a car, and how much it costs to lift a truck.
+Contact us today for more information, to find out if you should buy or lease, and to schedule your next service appointment near Oak Lake and Elkhorn!